jtb324/relatednessFinder/README.md

 ## Inputs for both commands:

-The next sections will break down the commands for the relatednessFinder program.
+The next sections will break down the two commands for the relatednessFinder program.
+The two commands are the *determine-relatedness* and *gather-distributions* commands.

 ### *determine-relatedness*
 This command is used to determine the relatedness between individuals in a list.
 It will return a text file where each row is a pair with the estimated relatedness between teh pair.
 You can see the arguments for this command by running: